-To receive accommodation for a missed test the student must contact the counseling office.
+To receive accommodation for a missed test the student must contact the counselling office.

-If proper procedures have been followed and relief for a missed test has been granted by the counseling office then the marks for the missed test will be reallocated.
+If proper procedures have been followed and relief for missed classes has been granted by the counselling office then the marks for the missed test will be reallocated.

-To repeat: You must obtain accommodation for missed tests from the counseling office.
-A written memo from the counselor is then to be presented to the instructor.
-The instructor will not arbitrarily grant accommodation for missed tests.
+To repeat: You must obtain accommodation for missed tests from the counselling office.

+The instructor will not arbitrarily grant accommodation for missed tests